teshiron/teshinet/README.md

-TeshiNet is an AI for OpenTTD written and maintained by Teshiron.
+TeshiNet is an AI for OpenTTD written and (theoretically) maintained by Teshiron.
+This AI has not been actively developed in over 7 years, and as such should be considered functional but deprecated.
+Only bugs severe enough to crash the script will be investigated.

-## v5.0 ##
-In development.
-You can test this version by checking out branch v5.

-  * Now uses API version 1.1.
-  * Freight delivery now goes to towns as well as industries, allowing cargoes such as mail, goods, food, and water.
-Applies to both subsidies and random routes.
-  * Planes are now handled by event system (crashes and unprofitability)
-  * Plane routes now start with 4 aircraft instead of 2.
-  * Route removal routines now just send the vehicles to a depot and do not wait for them to arrive.

-Planned Enhancements:
-  * Use API 1.5
-  * Ensure route-seeking and subsidy routines filter out oil rigs (until/unless ships are implemented)
-  * Advertise in the nearest town after a vehicle crash to raise cargo ratings
-  * Implement plane upgrade/replacement when better vehicles are available

 # Change Log: #

 ## v4.0.3 ##
 Released 2015-04-20.
-The master branch represents this version.
+The master branch represents this version, and this is likely to be the last version.

   * Because of the impending closure of Google Code, project is now hosted on GitHub.
 Links to Google Code revision numbers may stop working when that site closes.
   * Bugfix: crash at load due to requiring old version of SuperLib.
 Now depends on v38.